wordofwarning/wordofwarning.org/current/2023-worksahead/asare/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Christian Asare" # the name of the artist or company
-show: "Waxing Existential: Dual" # the name of the show
+show: "DUAL" # the name of the show
 artist_size: 2
-show_size: 4
+show_size: 2
 header_image: "header_christian2.jpg"
 season: "Christian Asare in Works Ahead 18+19|5|2023"